lightblueseas/jobject-extensions/README.md

 The jobject-extensions project provides several extension methods for the java core class Object.
 The feature extension methods can be provided over the lombok library.

+When programming with java you have offen to clone or copy to compare or to diff and some times you have even merge objects.
+Thats exactly the functionality what this library provides.

 ## Key features:

-1. Very small size
+1. very small size
-2. Extension methods for java core class Object for clone, compare, copy and merge
+2. extension methods for java core class Object for clone, compare, copy and merge
 3. modularizable, import only the functionality you need
+4. simple to use

 ## License